Last updated on:

 XTERRA beat out Nordic Track, which was even a surprise for us.

-After testing everything out, it was clear who the winner was and what it is about their reasonably-priced, state-of-the-art treadmill that won us over.
+After testing everything out, it was clear who the best treadmill was and what it is about their reasonably-priced, state-of-the-art treadmill that won us over.

 This is undoubtedly the best treadmill for the money when you look at everything it offers, from the hand pulse grips to the intuitive direct access speed and incline properties.

-It’s designed to be very user-friendly in all manners, which is one of the most important things about a treadmill.
+It’s designed to be very user-friendly in all manners, which is one of the most important things about the best treadmills.

-Your running mat is fairly large at 50” of available running surface along the entire treadmill, as well as the 16” in width.
+Your running mat is fairly large at 50” of available running surface along the entire high end best treadmill, as well as the 16” in width.

-It feels pretty spacious while you’re on it, unlike those ultra narrow machines you’ve used at the gym.
+It feels pretty spacious while you’re on it, unlike those ultra narrow machines with less running surface you’ve used at the gym.

 Flip the switch to allow you up to 10 MPH for a high intensity workout (great for VIIT training) on a high end treadmill.